Crazy Easy Meal Planning With One Powerful App

 “I don’t know what do you want?”

 I am going to do a whole separate post on meal planning sites, because I believe each has its own merits for what’s best based on your family’s needs (dietary) and your personality type (how it’s organized and what its features are.)
-But for now, I want to talk about DIY Meal Planning the digital way.
+But for now, I want to talk about DIY Meal Planning the digital way with a meal planning app.
 (Check out this other post on DIY Meal Planning the Paper (non-tech) Way.)

 Going paperless if you’re used to tangible paper anything is realllly hard.
 But I promise you–for this it’s SO MUCH BETTER.
 (Let me add in here that I do still keep a family recipe book that I started for my kids–and it has paper recipes in it.
 We put only the recipes in here that I want to make sure the kids know how to make for their kids–when that time comes–and these recipes are things that we absolutely love to all eat.)